kaapana/kaapana/docs/source/development_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now we want to trigger the DAG, so we go to the meta-dashboard, select the data we want to work with and run our DAG.
 Our DAG should now be listed in the "pending applications" tab, as shown below.
-To access the code server we click on the blue link icon beside the nam of the DAG.
+To access the code server we click on the blue link icon beside the name of the DAG.

 We can now implement and test our algorithm.
 In our example the algorithm is a python script, that extracts the study IDs from the loaded data and returns it.